EmilioPeJu/panda-server-issue-61-streaming-table/README.md

   - If there is a ready interrupt, the driver will push the buffer from the queue.
   - If there is a completion interrupt, the driver will free the buffers left.
+- After implementing all the requirements I found I got timing failed while building PandABox-no_fmc, at first I found the critical paths were in the blocks I was working with, but after doing some optimizations, the critical paths were not in those blocks anymore and timing was still failing, mainly because of congestion (overused of the FPGA)... so I decided to reduce the number of instances for the following blocks: SEQ=2, PGEN=1, SYNC=1 ... and after that, timing was finally (barely) passing.
+However, CI showed some other applications failing and I had to fully remove PGEN.
+- TC suggested to put back SYNC=2 and it seems to be working fine.

 ## Testing
 - The cocotb timing tests were extracted from `cocotb` branch in